 His default approach is going big, which works for and against him.
-While he’s won eight Qualifying Series events over the course of his career he’s still searching for his first Championship Tour victory, despite appearing in five Finals including two in 2019.
-Those results however saw him confirmed as the first surfer selected for Team USA.
-In early 2018, Andino married his longtime girlfriend, Madison Aldrich, and the event was a who’s who of San Clemente surfing legends.
+While he’s won eight Qualifying Series events throughout his career he’s still searching for his first Championship Tour victory, despite appearing in five Finals including two in 2019.
+During that time Andino married his longtime girlfriend, Madison Aldrich, and the event was attended by a who’s who of San Clemente surfing legends.

 |Year||Rank||Points||Events||Heats||Max heat score||Best result|